Katharine-git/Tomcat-and-Powershell/Readme.md

 - If valid, downloads the zip file and extracts it to the tomcat folder.

 #3. <i>Download the zip file</i> from a seperate location and install <i>if no access to internet.</i>
-- unzips the existing zip file in another location(Preferrably a repositry.)
+- unzips the existing zip file in another location.

 <b>This script installs Tomcat as a service</b>